umutkutlutr/megacarrot/README.md

-  # BlinkRush One-Page Website
+  # MegaCarrot

-  This is a code bundle for BlinkRush One-Page Website.
-The original project is available at https://www.figma.com/design/cLDngs3x2aZOS6j9Lt1WlK/BlinkRush-One-Page-Website.
+  This is a code bundle for MegaCarrot.
+The original project is available at https://www.figma.com/design/cLDngs3x2aZOS6j9Lt1WlK/MegaCarrot.

   ## Running the code